Last updated Feb 11, 2026.

 A goal-based agent is an AI system that makes decisions by focusing on achieving specific goals.
 Unlike simpler AI that just reacts to situations,** goal-based agents** actually plan ahead and choose actions that help them reach their objectives.

-Think of it this way: A simple thermostat turns heating on when it's cold (reaction).
+Think of it this way: A simple reflex agent like a thermostat turns heating on when it's cold (reaction).
 But a goal-based agent is like a smart home system that learns your schedule, predicts when you'll be home, and adjusts temperature to have your house perfectly comfortable when you arrive (planning toward a goal).

-According to research from Carnegie Mellon University, goal-based agents form the foundation of intelligent autonomous systems that can operate independently while pursuing specific objectives.
+Research from Carnegie Mellon University demonstrates that goal-based agents form the foundation of intelligent autonomous systems that can operate independently while pursuing specific objectives.

 Key Characteristics